-To account for sentence structure, we focused on BERT ~\citep{devlin-etal-2019-bert}, an attention-based model that has recently achieved remarkable performance in natural language processing tasks.
+To account for sentence structure, we focused on BERT ~\cite{devlin-etal-2019-bert}, an attention-based model that has recently achieved remarkable performance in natural language processing tasks.
 BERT is a masked language model that performs task-specific fine-tuning after pre-training on a large dataset.
 By inputting a sentence into the pre-trained BERT, we can extract the Self-Attention Matrix (SAM), which represents the dependencies between words in the sentence.
-The SAM is known to encode information on sentence structure, such as syntactic information~\citep{clark-etal-2019-bert, Htut:2019, luo-2021-attention}.
-Therefore, sentence structure can be considered in STS by measuring the distance between SAMs.
+SAM encodes sentence structure information, such as syntactic information~\cite{clark-etal-2019-bert, Htut:2019, luo-2021-attention}.
+Therefore, sentence structure can be incorporated into STS by measuring the distance between SAMs.

 We propose a novel method called sentence Structure Mover's Distance (SMD) in Section~\ref{sec:otss} that measures the optimal transport distance between sentence structures represented in SAMs.
 SMD aims to find the optimal word alignment by considering the transport cost between elements of SAMs, while WMD considers the transport cost between word embeddings.
-To compute SMD, we employ the Gromov-Wasserstein (GW) distance~\citep{Memoli:2011}, the optimal transport distance for measuring structural similarity between sets.
+To compute SMD, we employ the Gromov-Wasserstein (GW) distance~\cite{Memoli:2011,peyre2020computational}, the optimal transport distance for measuring structural similarity between sets.

-SMD is not effective by itself, because it measures only the difference between sentence structures, thus SMD is used in combination with WMD.
-We improve WMD-like methods (WMD and its variants based on Wasserstein distance between sets of word embeddings) by combining SMD with them in Section~\ref{sec:otwss}.
+SMD is ineffective by itself because it measures only the difference between sentence structures.
+Thus SMD is used in combination with WMD.
+We improve WMD-like methods (i.e., WMD and its variants based on Wasserstein distance between sets of word embeddings) by combining SMD with them in Section~\ref{sec:otwss}.
 This proposed method is called Word and sentence Structure Mover's Distance (WSMD).
-WSMD measures simultaneously the difference between word embeddings and the difference between sentence structures.
-WSMD employs the Fused Gromov-Wasserstein (FGW) distance \citep{Vayer:2019, Vayer:2020}, known as the optimal transport distance that combines both Wasserstein and GW distances.
+WSMD simultaneously measures the difference between word embeddings and the difference between sentence structures.
+WSMD employs the Fused Gromov-Wasserstein (FGW) distance~\cite{Vayer:2019, Vayer:2020}, known as the optimal transport distance that combines both Wasserstein and GW distances.